Nigerian Business Permits and Licenses, State Regulations

 Notwithstanding the above, there are several numbers of industry laws and regulations that are applicable to business investments in Nigeria.

-Some Laws That May Affect Nigerian Businesses Includes:
+Laws and Regulations That May Affect Nigerian Businesses:

 - The Custom Duty Act